simupy/simupy/README.md

     - selectors based on time and state conditions (end-points are interpolated)
     - algebraic manipulation to create new columns
     - convert sympy expressions when naming or getting columns
+    - tool to plot reults together (collect on column names)
   - plotting tools to compare results from similar simulation runs
+- special constants dict that tracks Systems, updates on key change.